A COVID-safe visit to Talbot House

 - On six locations, we offer facilities to wash your hands.
 Please make use of these facilities.

-- Twice daily, the 'high touch' areas are disinfected.
+- Daily, the 'high touch' areas are disinfected.

 - If you are offered a cup of tea or coffee, please rest assured that full measures are being taken to put safety first.